 A: I’m very sorry to read about your situation.

-I’m not 100% certain of the question that you’re asking, but I’m guessing that you’re referring to the old rules ( no longer applicable) that required you to cash out your super monies, or start an income stream, at the age of 65 unless you satisfied a work test.
+I’m guessing that you’re referring to the old rules (removed 14 years ago, from July 2004, and no longer applicable) that required you to cash out your super monies, or start a super pension, at the age of 65, unless you satisfied a work test.

-This is no longer the case.
-An individual can keep savings in the super system indefinitely without starting an income stream, or withdrawing a lump sum.
-If an individual does keep his or her super benefits within the accumulation stage (that is, doesn’t start an income stream or withdraw lump sums), any earnings on those fund assets are subject to 15% earnings tax.
+This old rule is no longer the case.
+An individual can keep savings in the super system indefinitely without starting a super pension, or withdrawing a lump sum.
+If an individual does keep his or her super benefits within the accumulation stage (that is, doesn’t start a super pension in retirement phase, or withdraw lump sums), any earnings on those fund assets are subject to 15% earnings tax.

 The following comments may also assist you in your understanding of the super rules:

-- Individuals can contribute to super up to the age of 74 (although anyone aged 65 to 74 intending to make a super contribution must satisfy a work test).
-The ability to contribute beyond the age of 65, subject to meeting a work test, gives those individuals hit hard by the Global Financial Crisis some additional opportunity to boost super savings.
+- Super contributions beyond the age of 65.
+Individuals can contribute to super up to the age of 74 (although anyone aged 65 to 74 intending to make a super contribution must satisfy a work test).
+The ability to contribute beyond the age of 65, subject to meeting a work test, gives those individuals hit hard by the Global Financial Crisis, or other adverse circumstances, some additional opportunity to boost super savings.
+Employees receive Superannuation Guarantee contributions beyond the age of 65, and indefinitely, when eligible.
+For information on the contribution rules for older Australians, see SuperGuide articles For over-65s: Ten tips when making super contributions and Employer super (SG) contributions paid for over-70s.